APPLICATION INFORMATION & REQUIREMENTS

 ● We request that complete applications not exceed 2 MB.
 Applicants may need to condense items in PDF and/or scan transcripts in black and white rather than color to minimize the email space.
 Scanned items should not exceed 150 dpi.
 We only accept materials submitted in PDF or Word formats.

 ● Official academic transcripts should be scanned and emailed rather than sent in the mail.
 Applicants should scan and email multi-page transcripts as a single attachment rather than send a separate attachment for each page of the transcript.
 Transcripts from more than one university should be submitted in chronological order in a single attachment.
 Do not send email copies of transcripts that require a password to open as these are difficult to merge into a PDF document.
 Applicants may need to rotate their transcripts 90 degrees so they can be read on the computer.
+Applicants are asked not to submit copies of certificates or diplomas.

 ● Applicants are requested to list their name on each page of the application and to number each page of a multi-page document.